+44 (0) 790 380 7345 / +356 7927 6611 appointments@marshall-warren.com

 Marketing for Mindlessness?

 If you wished to study marketing perhaps the place to go to learn the art of marketing for mindlessness is Bangkok.
 From a marketing perspective it is a city all wrapped up.
 Wrapped up in the sense that most surfaces are branded and packaged, and in bondage to product placement and thrall.
 Their only competitive screen is the mobile.
 I am standing on the Sky Train (Bangkok Transit System), with mobiles to the right of me.
 Mobiles to the left of me.
 Here I am, stuck in the middle with my book.
 Distracted by the eyes to the right; by the eyes to the left; the eyes looking up to the screen on the one side, and the eyes looking up to the screen on the other side.
 Multi-pairs of eyes on i-screens, mobile screens, television screens, popping with advertisements.
+Music plays in the background.
+Not from your home audio system, but from a crackling ageing speaker on the wall.
 Every advertisement seems codified, and choreographed with cavorting people, singles, couples, families, all cute, with similar expressions of surprise, satisfaction, stupefaction, promising agreement and concluding with an invitation to join their club, be it a phone, food, drink, or cosmetic product.
 Be like us.
 Eat like us.
 Switch on.
 Turn off your brain.
 Tune in.
 Selfie-self-satisfaction has taken grip.
 Eyes down.
 Log out.
 Disconnect.

 Is Buddha out to lunch?